Orsi Kocsis: Early life

-Orsolya Kocsis was born on September 6, 1984 in Debrecen, Hungary.
+Orsolya Kocsis was born to ethnic Hungarian parents on September 6, 1984, in Debrecen, Hungary.

 Education

 Kocsis moved to Budapest at 19.
 She speaks Hungarian, German and English.

 Career

 Modeling

 Kocsis' modeling career began shortly after being discovered sitting in a hair salon by a photographer.

-Television

-Kocsis states in her audition video with 1By-day that she is only interested in softcore pornography related work.

 Personal life

 She is a kickboxing and aerobics enthusiast and loves sports; seeing them as a prerequisite for a well maintained body.
-She currently lists her marital status as single.
 According to her Playboy interview in 2005, she does not plan to marry until she is over 30 and then would like to have one or two children.
-In a 2009 magazine interview, Orsi states that her nude modeling is not hard-core pornographic.
-Orsi also states, she has decided to forgo nude modeling in the future with the possible exception of work with CKM magazine.
+In a 2009 CKM magazine interview, Orsi states that her nude modeling is not hard-core pornographic.
+Orsi also states, she has decided to forgo nude modeling in the future with the possible exception of work with CKM.